 Your semester tuition and fee bill will be adjusted according to the college’s Tuition Refund Policy.

-Federal Work-Study (FWS) students who fall below half time status (6 credit hours) must notify the Office of Scholarships and Student Aid.
+Federal Work-Study (FWS) students who fall below half time status (6 credit hours) must notify the Financial Aid Office.
 Federal student aid may be adjusted including FWS funds.

 Students awarded Federal financial aid* will be subject to the Return of Title IV Funds Policy:

 - Federal Law specifies how a school must determine the amount of Federal financial aid* that a student earns if he/she withdraws, drops out, is dismissed, or takes a leave of absence prior to completing more than 60% of a payment period.

 - The amount of Federal financial aid assistance that the student earns is determined on a pro-rata basis.
 Once the student has completed more than 60% of the payment period, all financial aid assistance is considered to be earned.